andrewhavck/dwolla-sdk-clojure/README.md

   (:require [dwolla-sdk-clojure.core :as dwolla]))
 ```

-The client is a thin interface that requires only an endpoint and message, both GET
+The client is a thin interface that requires only an endpoint and message
-and POST requests use the same interface.

 ```clojure
 ;An example send POST request: